Governor Cuomo delivers state budget proposal

 ALBANY, N.Y.
-(NEWS10) – The Cuomo Administration unveiled its $193 billion-dollar budget plans this afternoon.
-The Governor touched on some of the proposals from his State of the State presentation like legalizing mobile sports betting and recreational marijuana to generate revenues.
-But, this year’s speech was very much focused on Washington’s actions.
+(NEWS10) — The Cuomo Administration unveiled its $193 billion budget plans Tuesday afternoon.
+The Governor touched on some of the proposals from his State of the State presentation like legalizing mobile sports betting and recreational marijuana to generate revenues, but this year’s speech was very much focused on Washington’s actions.

 “This is a different type of budget than we’ve done in the past.
 And, we shouldn’t be surprised by that because it’s a different time, it’s a different year, it’s a different state,” the Governor said.